training-mode/ruby/intro/4_data_structures/README.md

 puts question[-1]   # .
 ```

-The arrays above are both **homogenous** because all of the elements in the container are the same type.
+The arrays above are **homogenous** because all of the elements in the container are the same type.
 Similarly, you can create a **heterogenous** or "mixed" array just as easily.

 ```ruby
 mixed_array = [123, "up-down-left-right", 99.99]